Contact: Priscilla Kelangi

 Prevent Blindness Northeast Region is part of Prevent Blindness, the nation's leading volunteer eye health and safety organization, serving the states of Maine, Massachusetts, New Hampshire, Rhode Island and Vermont.
 Focused on promoting a continuum of vision care, Prevent Blindness touches the lives of millions of people each year through public and professional education, advocacy, certified vision screenings, community and patient service programs and research.
 These services are made possible through the generous support of the American public.

-Children’s Vision Massachusetts is a seventy member coalition of families and professionals from multiple disciplines and affiliations whose mission is to facilitate the development of a state-wide plan to improve the visual health of children in Massachusetts.
+Children’s Vision Massachusetts, supported by Prevent Blindness, is a seventy member coalition of families, professionals from multiple disciplines and affiliations, whose mission is to facilitate the development of a state-wide plan to improve the visual health of children in Massachusetts.
 To achieve this, the coalition is working to raise awareness and create systems to assure that every child has a vision screening, eye exam, and ongoing treatment if diagnosed with a vision condition.